bplmaps/lmec-main-site/content/articles/interview-with-ezra.md

 draft: true

 ---
+> Ezra is student at Northeastern University studying International Affairs and is on co-op at the Map Center until December 2022.

 {{< figure src="/images/headshots/ezra-acevedo.jpg" class="figure-right" caption="">}}

 **Tell us a bit about your background.
 What are you currently studying at Northeastern and what made you choose to work at the Map Center during your co-op experience?**